 Honey Garlic Side of Salmon

-- Put the side of salmon on a large baking tray and pour over the mixture.
-Put slices of lemon on top.800 g side of salmon, 0.5 lemon
+- Put 800 g Side of salmon on a large baking tray and pour over the mixture.
+Put slices of 0.5 Lemon on top.

 - You don't have to use a half side of salmon, you could wrap individual fillets in foil and roast them.